Interview: Szilveszter Székely and the Relation Between Academic Ballet and Latin American Dance

 Szilveszter Székely: I am a 30-year-old professional dancer and trainer from Hungary.
-I used to dance competitive Latin American dance and after that I studied classical ballet for 9 years.
-I graduated from the Hungarian Dance Academy, where I wrote my thesis about the relation between classical ballet and Latin American dance.
+I used to dance competitive Latin American dance.
+After that I studied classical ballet for 9 years.
+Then, I graduated from the Hungarian Dance Academy.
+There I wrote my thesis about the relation between classical ballet and Latin American dance.

 In 2013, I was among the best 50 talented Hungarians under the age of 30.
-In 2014, I received the Junior Prima Prize, which is one of the biggest artistic prizes in Hungary, and I have been the only professional dancer to receive it ever since.
-In 2017, I was the invited official coach of the Hungarian Latin Dance Team at the World Games in Wroclaw thus representing Hungary in dancing.
+In 2014, I received the Junior Prima Prize, which is one of the biggest artistic prizes in Hungary.
+I have been the only professional dancer to receive it ever since.
+In 2017, I was the invited as official coach of the Hungarian Latin Dance Team at the World Games in Wroclaw.
+Thus I ended representing Hungary in dancing.

 Which were the main difficulties that you met when you started academic ballet?

 In this academic technique, there are strict rules, which you have to follow.
 You must stretch a lot, work on footwork, balance, alignment and, of course, turns.
-Training in ballet is tough, long and arduous and gives you a larger understanding of movement in your own body.
+Training in ballet is tough, long and arduous.
+Nevertheless, it gives you a larger understanding of movement in your own body.

 Did your experience in academic ballet help you become a better Latin American dance teacher?

 Szilveszter Székely: The ballet technique has changed my life completely.
 While it may be difficult to see the connection between ballet and other styles, after learning ballet I could feel in my body that I could do a lot of things better than before.
-I could turn out my legs, I was more flexible, my alignment was much better; I could use my body weight and balance properly.
+I could turn out my legs, I was more flexible, my alignment was much better.
+I was able to use my body weight and balance properly.

 Ballet builds strength, flexibility, and balance that can be applied in other classes.
 Because of that, I decided to write my thesis about this kind of relation.

 The academic technique, which is several hundred years old, appeared and revolutionized present-day dancesport through explicit and implicit effects.
-In the 1980s it started to be adopted primarily into Russian-speaking areas where ballet was known as a high-level supplementary technique applied in different sports.
+In the 1980s it started to be adopted primarily into Russian-speaking areas.
+There ballet was known as a high-level supplementary technique applied in different sports.
 In Hungary instead, the application of classical ballet in dancesport was not very typical.

 I really want the dancers to understand the process.
 It is quite important for me, because if you understand what to do, then you can work on it.
 You can then go into the dancing room and improve your technique even if you do not have a partner.